 - Rehabilitation Appliance Program (RAP) items.

 DVA generally funds medical services that are listed on the MBS and DVA Allied Health Fee Schedules.
-However, DVA may also consider reimbursing MEPI requests for medical services which are not listed in these schedules, if there are exceptional circumstances.
+However, DVA may also consider reimbursement of - treatment and/or medical services which are not listed in these schedules, if there are exceptional circumstances.

 There are some services that are not covered by us.
 For more information on services that are covered, please see Health Services Available to the Veteran Community and Alternative Therapies.

 If you are granted a Veteran Gold Card, we may reimburse you at the DVA rate for treatment, pharmaceutical, aids and/or appliances and travel expenses relating to any medical condition, within Australia.
 Please see Claim for Travelling Expenses for more information.

-When overseas, reimbursement only applies to your accepted conditions, not including Non-Liability Health Care (NLHC) conditions and does not include travel costs.
+When overseas, reimbursement can only be considered for your accepted conditions, not including Non-Liability Health Care (NLHC) conditions and does not include travel costs.
 Please see Medical Treatment while Overseas for more information.

 For In-Time claims